matruim/portfolio/readme.md

 2. **Resume** - Nodejs / html

     Sample of my resume as a node project the current live version of my [resume is here.](http://jaredthomasgood.azurewebsites.net/resume.html)

+3. **Campsite** - Nodejs

+    This website will use a combination of node, express, ejs for the front end pages and passport for the authentication.
+The backend is a mongoose DB.